 “Rocca di Luna” (Fortress by Moonlight) July

 Three days, or rather nights, around the full moon: entertainment, exhibitions, market, good things to taste, in honour of the Moon, inspiration of madness and romance.
-Moonlight and shadows combined create a very special atmosphere.
+Moonlight and shadows combine to create a very special atmosphere.

-A fair dedicated to the autumn fruit which grows in quantity in the woods around Montefiore.
+A fair dedicated to the autumn fruit which grows in great quantities in the woods around Montefiore.
 Some chestnut woods are centuries old.
 Unusually, many grow low in the valley next to olive groves; for this reason Montefiore is mentioned in many studies of Italian vegetation.

 Nativity Pageant Christmas time

 The town’s historic core becomes the setting for a re-enactment of the birth of Jesus.
 The ancient walls, torchlight and firelight, and figures in costume together create an enthralling atmosphere.